wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Reception of the Declaration of War in Great
+Reception of the Declaration of War in Great Britain--her friends in America--Caleb Strong--Hartford Convention.
-Britain — her friends in America — Caleb
-Strong — Hartford Convention.

 AND it came to pass, that when the princes